-The monthly group is led by a team of autistic peers including leaders Besa Shemovski Thomas and Clementine Pirlot, and volunteers Hannah Monroe and Sarah Crisp-Foster.
+The monthly group is led by a team of autistic peers including Besa Shemovski Thomas, Clementine Pirlot, Hannah Monroe and L Robichaux.

 Good Company emerged in January 2015, from a need expressed by autistic adult women who were looking to meet and connect with others with similar experiences.
 The group was founded by the partnership of an autistic woman, Romi Walter, and autism ally and therapist, Dori Zener.
 Besa joined the leadership team in 2017.
 This leadership model of a mental health professional paired with someone with lived experience ran until 2021.
 In 2021, the group became strictly autistic peer-led with Besa and Clementine as facilitators.
 The group also changed its name from Asperfemme to Good Company to reflect the diversity of its members.
 For more details, take a look at our Good Company Welcome Package.

 Fill in your contact information in the below form to receive a link to our intake form.